Advent of Code 2015 - Day 5 - Doesn't He Have Intern-Elves For This?

 };

-To tally up all the provided strings (seperated by new-lines) we define a predicate function (isNice) used within a filter; returning the resulting lists length.
+To tally up all the provided strings (separated by new lines), we define a predicate function (isNice) used within a filter, returning the resulting list’s length.

-The predicate function itself validates three seperate rules.
-The first of which tallies up all the vowels that are present within the string, of-which we verify that at least three are present.
-For the second rule we ensure that their exists at least one repeated letter pair (such as aa or bb).
-To achieve this we use a back-reference, that based on a supplied numbered group (in this case a single letter [a-z]) will ensure that the captured value is present in-place of the back-reference location.
+The predicate function itself validates three separate rules.
+The first of which tallies up all the vowels that are present within the string, ensuring that at least three are present.
+For the second rule, we ensure that there exists at least one repeated letter pair (such as aa or bb).
+To achieve this, we use a back-reference, which, based on a supplied numbered group (in this case, a single letter [a-z]), ensures that the captured value is present in place of the back-reference location.
 The final rule ensures that no restricted letter sequences are present in the string.

-When we combine all these sub-rules together we are able to validate if a string is indeed nice.
-From here we can filter down the listing and find the answer total we are looking for 🌟.
+When we combine all these sub-rules, we can validate whether a string is indeed nice.
+From here, we can filter down the listing and find the answer total we are looking for 🌟.

-We can alternately leverage more features provided to us by Regular Expressions and solve the problem within a single pattern like so:
+We can alternatively leverage more features provided to us by Regular Expressions and solve the problem within a single pattern like so:

 const part1 = (input: string): number =>